 Virginia Turco will give you a wonderful tour of Palermo and Monreale.

 Miles and Miles offer tailored tours of Rome and Italy with professional Driver Guides.
 Savour the traditional highlights of Rome but also get a backstage view of traditional, daily, Italian life.
+For museum and archaeological sites, ask for Ferderica.

 Private tours in the town of Romeo and Juliet with licensed guides in English and other languages.